Deep Learning for Optimization of Trajectories for Quadrotors: Results

 We use the real-world flying point cloud dataset M3ED \cite{Chaney_2023_CVPR} and randomly generated maps with Gaussian noise toward obstacles in the simulation for training.
 To model local map regions for online planning, the point cloud data is sampled and cropped into the same size as $12.5 m \times 12.5 m \times 5 m$, re-centered into the same origin.

 We sample 100 valid start and goal states in each map to get 260000 data groups.
 We apply Informed RRT* \cite{6942976} to generate an initial geometric path and use this path to get convex covers as continuous overlapped corridors \cite{7839930}.
-The maximum number of hyperplanes in each corridor is limited to 50 with a maximum of 5 or 10 trajectory segments, or this data will be dropped.
+Because the runtime increases with the number of hyperplanes, we limit the maximum number of hyperplanes within each corridor to 50.
+Furthermore, we enforce a maximum trajectory segment of 5 or 10, or this data will be dropped.
+The training variables and computation time will increase with the number of segments based on the problem formulation.
 We use the well-known trajectory optimization methods \cite{9765821} to get the reference feasible time allocation, which enables minimizing the non-fix total time.
 Some representative samples in both types of maps are shown in Fig. \ref{fig: data_generation}.